dominiclizarraga/dominiclizarraga.github.io/_posts/2023-10-26-lastest-tips-and-tricks.md

 > Try to make the calculations and queries even if they become big in controllers or models and in view just sort them in memory.

+> Better to ship the wrong thing today than the right thing in 2 weeks!
+Because then you can get feedback and learn 14 things in 2 weeks instead of 1 thing.
+And you are as useful as the code you ship.
+So try to ship every day, multiple times if possible :smile:

 <hr style="height: 4px; border-width: 0; color: gray; background-color: blue; opacity: 0.5;"/>